poompoowit/gandalf-norrsken/README.md

   <img src="public/gandalf_meme.jpg" alt="You Shall Not Pass" width="400"/>
 </p>

 Gandalf the Gatekeeper is an AI-powered security layer that protects applications from large-scale misuse of headless browsers and harmful automation.
-By combining behavioral analysis, swarm detection, trust token verification, and adaptive traffic control, Gandalf distinguishes between legitimate users, good automation, and malicious bot swarms in real time.
+By combining behavioral analysis, swarm detection, trust token verification, and adaptive traffic control, Gandalf distinguishes between legitimate users, good automation, and malicious bot swarms in real-time.

 **This project was designed and built during the Fixathon by the SU Heroes team.**